-Instructions for installing options are included in this publication.
-When adding an option, use these instructions along with the instructions that come with the option.
+Adding hardware options to your computer is an easy way to increase its capabilities.
+Instructions for installing external and internal options are included in this publication.
+When adding an option, use these instructions along with the instructions that come along with the option.